- Category: Sex Offender Treatment Providers

 • A compliance polygraph examination will be completed by all offenders prior to the completion of treatment to determine compliance with treatment program rules, court orders, and supervision requirements.

-• A second or more PPG(s) will be based upon clinical need.
+• A second or more PPG(s) or other sexual interest and/or arousal evaluations will be completed based upon clinical need.
 If a valid PPG in the last two years is accounted for, then a follow up PPG may not be necessary, depending on results.

 • Outpatient treatment will be followed by aftercare, to be determined by the additional needs after the outpatient program is completed.